I am always looking for new ideas for my personal Christmas cards.

 Al the Gecko had ambitions to be an artist, he related to human artists etc, so it may seem strange to say that I didn’t want to overly anthropomorphise his character, but whilst I gave him an Acorn hat and an understanding of paintings, I never wanted him to have paint brushes or tubes of paint.
 Al had to make do with fruit and materials readily available to him naturally, and apply the colours with his feet, and tail… I don’t think this held him back at all.

 Oh yes, a little help from Mr. Filbert, the art collector, didn’t go amiss either.
-So that's how 'Al's Biggest Brightest Painting of All' came to life.
+So that's how 'Al's Biggest Brightest Painting of All' began.

 Do keep a look out for this, and the many more adventures waiting for Al !